jtex-13/terraform-beginner-bootcamp-2023/README.md

 ## Installing Terraform CLI ##

 The current Terraform CLI installation instructions have changed due to gpg keyring changes.
-Please refer the latest instructions from Terraform documentation if you wish to run it line by line command [here]. (https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
+Please refer the latest instructions from Terraform documentation if you wish to run it line by line command [terraform-install-cli](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).

 **Note:** This project is built in againts Ubuntu.
 Please consider checking your running Linux distribuion and accordingly, to distribution needs.